tool to help Shotwell migration

 SELECT i.filename, ti.imgid FROM images i LEFT JOIN tagged_images ti ON ti.imgid = i.id AND ti.tagid NOT IN (SELECT id from tags where name LIKE 'darktable%' OR 'shotwelll%') WHERE ti.imgid IS NULL

-#2 Updated by Anonymous about 2 years ago
+#2 Updated by Anonymous over 2 years ago

 I switched from Ubuntu to iMac in 2013, and since then have been having to manage my Shotwell library of 20,000+ images, mostly JPG and RAW, using Ubuntu in a virtual machine.